The HBC Years

 David Thompson was born in London in 1770.
 He was enrolled in the Grey Coat Hospital, a charity school established for underprivileged children, at the young age of seven.
 In 1784 Hudson’s Bay Company hired him as an apprentice for a seven year term.
 Setting sail aboard the Prince Rupert, he arrived at Fort Churchill and spent his first year of service there.
 He then received the order to head to York Factory to work as a clerk.

 From 1786 to 1788, the young apprentice was dispatched to various inland regions.
 During this time he learned the Cree language.
-Having spent one winter season with the Peigan Indians in the Rocky Mountains foothills, he learned their language as well.
+Having spent one winter season with the Piikani (Peigan) people in the Rocky Mountains foothills, he learned the Blackfoot language as well.

 Philip Turnor Surveying Lake Athabasca, oil sketch by Lorne Bouchard